DictumMortuum/rpg-aphorisms/README.md

 Plot refers to the sequence of events inside a story which affect other events through the principle of cause and effect.
 The causal events of a plot can be thought of as a series of sentences linked by "and so".
 Plots can vary from simple structures such as in a traditional ballad to complex interwoven structures sometimes referred to as an imbroglio. [wikipedia](https://en.wikipedia.org/wiki/Plot_(narrative))

+## Suspension of disbelief

+The term suspension of disbelief or willing suspension of disbelief has been defined as a willingness to suspend one's critical faculties and believe something surreal; sacrifice of realism and logic for the sake of enjoyment. [wikipedia](https://en.wikipedia.org/wiki/Suspension_of_disbelief)